-Curiosity To Explore:
+Curiosity To Explore

-Most of the time, they might be trying to track their mysterious webs somewhere around their habitat and end up swallowing them.
+Most of the time, they might be trying to track their mysterious webs somewhere around their habitat and swallow them.

 In either case, dogs can be attracted to these tiny critters out of a playful desire or curiosity.

-While such attraction is pretty normal, make sure your dog hasn’t eaten up a brown recluse or a black widow.
+While such attraction is typical, ensure your dog hasn’t eaten up a brown recluse or a black widow.

 Bearing a dichromatic vision, dogs find shades of red and green as gray.

 Dogs find most of the world gray and can only see a few colors.

-Already influenced by a curious nature, dogs tend to play with these colorful little critters crawling around their webs.
+Already influenced by their curious nature, dogs tend to play with these colorful little critters crawling around their webs.

-Strong Sense Of Smell:
+Strong Sense Of Smell

 The strong-smelling sense of dogs allows them to be aware of the spider’s presence long before you realize that.

 While their olfactory sense navigates them to the spider, they love to investigate their presence.

 Though a dog’s smelling sense is the strongest among all other creatures, a pet dog might require training for trailing up to the smell of certain insects.

-Dogs might point in the direction of the spiders by being in a position of paws up, stiff tails, ears, and nose facing a particular direction.
-Or they might even run in their direction.
+Dogs might point in the direction of the spiders by being in a position with paws up, stiff tails, ears, and nose facing a particular direction.

 Can Eating Spiders Harm A Dog?

-On the appearance of any of these signs, rush to a veterinarian as soon as possible.
+If any of these signs appear, rush to a veterinarian as soon as possible.

-Fortunately, your dog would not be in danger if he ingests a spider or two.
+Fortunately, your dog would not be in danger if it ingests a spider or two.

 Why Do Dogs Play With Bugs?

-We can keep admiring it all our lives and never get tired of the fascinating hues and amazing creations.
+We can keep admiring it all our lives and never get tired of its fascinating hues and beautiful creations.

-Dogs find colorful bugs crawling over the ground, or flying around their nose, too captivating to let go.
+Dogs find colorful bugs crawling over the ground or flying around their nose too captivating to let go.

-They might want to play with them or explore them but end up capturing and ingesting them.
+They might want to play with or explore them but unintentionally capture and ingest them.

 They watch these little insects crawling or buzzing around and feel a sudden powerful desire to play with them.

-Other times, they just savor the taste of a few particular bugs, or they just become fond of the texture of some of them.
+Other times, they savor the taste of a few particular bugs, or they just become fond of the texture of some of them.